1. What makes a teacher memorable?

 The 3 biggest challenges I see are:

-• Allow exploratory learning by encouraging students to talk about ideas and processes.
+- Allow exploratory learning by encouraging students to talk about ideas

 10. How does modern technology affect the development of dance in our country at present?